This article is written for Google Workspace for Education (GWFE) admins and educators.

 - If the icon is colored in grey , it's not functioning properly for the following reasons.

 - The Safe Doc chrome extension is installed directly from Chrome Web Store.

 - The Configuration File in Step 4 isn't given.

-- The license key in configuration file is invalid (expired, misused etc).
+- The license key in the configuration file is invalid (expired, misused etc).

-- The student's email domain does not match with the student domain of license key.
+- The student's email domain does not match with the student domain of the license key.

 - More information can be found in Safe Doc Common Issues.

-Now you have Safe Doc working properly (displayed in GREEN).
+Now you have Safe Doc working properly.
 It's time to test and explore Safe Doc features.
 You can find the list of Safe Doc features in the Support page.
 The following blocking features shall be sufficient for you to validate if Safe Doc works out-of-the-box.